Careers

 If you are a graduate student and you accept the position, you will agree to the following:

-Application Closing Date: November 17, 2023 or until position filled
+Application Closing Date: July 15, 2025, or until all positions filled (whichever comes second).

 Position: Clinical Instructor for the Lawrence Bloomberg Faculty of Nursing, University of Toronto

-Stipend: To Be Determined (TBD), depending on placement confirmations from hospital partners including number of shifts and total clinical instruction time (Clinical Instructors do not normally receive pay for sick days or leaves.
-Replacement costs will be deducted from the stipend amount for time missed).
+Stipend hours: To Be Determined (TBD), depending on placement confirmations from hospital partners including number of shifts and total clinical instruction time.
+Clinical Instructors do not normally receive pay for sick days or leaves.
+Replacement costs will be deducted from the stipend amount for time missed.

 Description: